 How often do you like walking your dog?

-Admittedly, I do it a lot – like several times a week, and I find it very relaxing to the mind.
+Admittedly, I do it a lot – several times a week, and I find it very relaxing to the mind.
 But those long walks with your pet in rough terrain sometimes hurt their paws.

 It is always nice to be ready than to be sorry.
 Remember, paw injuries are very detrimental to dogs.
 Injured paws mean that your dog cannot move or even play.
-It would help if you had dog booties to protect against cold, hurt and rough terrain.
+It would help if you had dog booties to protect against cold, hurt, and rough terrain.

 Health Comes First